 Upon completion of the utility and service lateral work, the permittee shall restore pavement (per V above) and striping to the dimensions and methods in the permit and approved street and surface repair plan.
 Any alternate material shall first be approved by the Department prior to placement.
 Under no circumstances shall the permittee attempt to skin patch on top of existing asphalt.
-Removed traffic markings or striping shall be restored using what was in place originally; thermo-plastic or thermo plastic paint with reflectivity (consult Department staff for material specifications).
+Removed traffic markings or striping shall be restored using what was in place originally; see ODOT Specifications sections 00860 and 00865 and consult Department staff for material specifications.
 Temporary traffic markings or other means acceptable to the Department shall be used to maintain traffic safety until original striping and markings are restored.